SamuelVedrik/instagram_follower/README.md

 # instagram_follower
-A script to follow other accounts on instagram
+A script to follow other accounts on instagram.
+Do not use this script for malicious purposes.